 Thus, living in the Principality of Monaco has a certain cost, but this is counterbalanced by attractive taxation.

-Do you have questions about your move to the Principality, the ideal neighborhood to raise your children or the list of banking establishments?
-The real estate agency Petrini Exclusive Real Estate supports future residents in each of the steps related to their move to the Principality.
+You have questions about renting apartments in Monaco, the ideal neighborhood to raise your children or the list of banking establishments?
+Our Monaco Real Estate Agency supports future residents in each of the steps related to their move to the Principality.
 As real estate professionals, we select excellent opportunities for you at the best prices.